As Memorial Day tempts people outdoors, virus rebound feared

-As lockdowns ease across the United States, millions of Americans are set to take tentative steps outdoors to celebrate Memorial Day.
-But public health officials are still concerned that if people congregate in crowds or engage in other risky behavior, the long weekend could cause the coronavirus to come roaring back.
+Millions of Americans are set to emerge from coronavirus lockdowns and take tentative steps outdoors to celebrate Memorial Day weekend at beaches, cookouts and family gatherings, raising concern among public health officials that large gatherings could cause outbreaks to come roaring back.

 Medical experts warn that the virus won’t take a holiday for the traditional start of summer.
 The Centers for Disease Control and Prevention continues to recommend that people stay home, avoid crowds and connect with family and friends by phone or video chat.